 Can You Prevent Genetic Heart Disease?

 When it comes to familial heart diseases, you can’t prevent them.
 You either inherit them in your genes, or you don’t.
-Same goes for familial risk factors, like high cholesterol.
+The same goes for familial risk factors, like high cholesterol.

 Take steps to limit your risk of heart disease—and stop the family trend—by: